MossCoffee/PyTexturePacker/README.rst

 Given a sprite that is made of a pair of images: one for the outline and one for the shading.
 The each half of the sprite must be on a different different image sheet and the.
 The outline of a given sprite must have the same uv coordiates as it's shading.

-The original read me is below.
+The original read me is below
 ==========================================================

 PyTexturePacker is an open source python package, released under the MIT License.